navisuie/airbnb-price/garciacalder_Test_Engineer_2/README.txt

 Every member of a team must have an individual README.txt file filled in in their folder on the team's GitHub repo.

-Name of submitting team member: <fill in your name here>
-Wisc email of submitting team member: <fill in your wisc email here>
+Name of submitting team member: Leonardo Garcia Calderon Wisc email of submitting team member: garciacalder@wisc.edu Team name: BC
-Team name: <fill in your team name here>
-Role of submitting team member: <your role on the team>
+Role of submitting team member: Test Engineer 2
-TA: <your team's TA>
+TA: Brianna Cochran
-Lecturer: <your Lecturer's name>
+Lecturer: Florian

 Contributions Week 1:
 ---------------------
-<Replace this with a list your contributions for the week 1 deliverable.
-You can list the java files that you wrote and committed during the first week, or the data files your created or worked on.
-If you haven't written any code or other content that your can commit, provide a list of the work that you did during week 1.
-Make sure that all your week 1 contributions and this section of the readme are committed and pushed to the GitHub repo by the week 1 deadline on 11/24 at 11:59pm CST.>
+BackEndTest.java
+Created title of methods for test class for back end.

 Contributions Week 2:
 ---------------------